bzhanggg/bzhanggg-bzhanggg.github.io/content/_index.md

 # About me

 \
 I am a rising senior at Rutgers University Honors College studying mathematics and computer science.
-I'm a research assistant at the Mathematical Optimization Research Group, advised by Dr. Farzad Yousefian, studying distributed optimization frameworks for decentralized machine learning.
+I'm a research assistant at the [Mathematical Optimization Research Group](https://sites.rutgers.edu/farzad-yousefian/), advised by Dr. Farzad Yousefian, working on distributed optimization frameworks for decentralized machine learning.

 I'm excited to continue my research in optimization and machine learning, and I am also interested in learning more about compilers, formal verification, and parellelization.